catfact/clairecronin.com/site/content/music.md

 LP released May 6, 2016 on [Ba Da Bing Records](https://badabingrecords.bandcamp.com/album/came-down-a-storm-3)

-*Came Down a Storm* is an album that creates a world of wreckage and redemption.
+*Came Down a Storm* is an album that creates a world.
+Through Claire Cronin’s deep, intimate voice come songs of wreckage and redemption.
 Cronin uses images and symbols to craft songs that reach beyond the personal.
-She sings of death in a field, death at sea, dreams of dying, and a vision of a future where death is no longer allowed, yet the music is not depressing.
-Even in its darkest lines, these songs aim to float.
+She sings of death in a field, death at sea, dreams of dying, and a vision of a future where death is no longer allowed.
+Yet the record is not depressing; even in its darkest lines, these songs aim to float.

 The album is a collaboration between Cronin and Deerhoof guitarist John Dieterich, who met by chance at a Los Angeles show and began writing songs together long-distance.
-After sending recordings and ideas back and forth over email for a year, Cronin joined Dieterich at his house in Albuquerque, New Mexico, to record *Came Down a Storm*.
-It was mixed with Jay Pellici at New, Improved Recordings in Oakland, California, where the full instrumentation was put in place.
-The album features Pellici and Chris Vatalaro on drums and Ezra Buchla and Heather Trost on strings.
+After sending recordings and ideas back and forth over email for a year, Cronin joined Dieterich at his house in Albuquerque, New Mexico to record.

+The spare, melancholy style of Cronin’s previous self-released work is evident in this album, but the music created with Dieterich takes *Came Down a Storm* beyond the folk genre.
+The instruments build around her singing: breaking to crescendos, driving emotional currents, or providing lively counterpoint to the lyrics’ funeral themes.

 #### Tracks